highwindsg/master/README.md

 # master

-# This is just a chol branch of the master branch, for testing and learning purposes.
+# This is just a child branch of the master branch, for testing and learning purposes.